Ownership

 Auto Borrow Inference

-If every function call moved its arguments, you'd spend half your time cloning things.
-That's where auto borrow inference comes in.
-When the compiler can prove that a function only reads a value (and the reference won't outlive the owner), it automatically passes a borrow instead of moving.
+If every call moved its arguments, you would spend half your day cloning.
+Auto borrow inference is the way out.
+When the compiler can prove that a function merely reads a value, and that the reference cannot outlive the owner, it passes a borrow rather than a move, and never mentions it.

 LOON